 - Care & Cleaning

-Our 11-oz Dr. Suess Fish Yixing Teapot was hand made in Yixing China using the famous purple clay, zisha clay, that is said to only occur in the Yellow Dragon Cave of Dingshan town in Yixing, China.
-The shape of the teapot is that of the Dr. Suess Fish figure.
+Our 11-oz Dr. Seuss Fish Yixing Teapot was hand made in Yixing China using the famous purple clay, zisha clay, that is said to only occur in the Yellow Dragon Cave of Dingshan town in Yixing, China.
+The shape of the teapot is that of the Dr. Seuss Fish figure.

 Approximate capacity: 11-oz